 One of the most popular drones on the market is the Phantom 2 Vision+.
 While slightly old now, it uses plenty of advanced technology and it is very popular with professional cinematographers.
 This UAV is ideal to explain drone technology because it has everything in one package.
 It includes the UAV, gimbal and camera and uses some of the top drone technology on the market today.

-In only a few months since writing this article, some new and highly advanced drones such as the DJI Phantom 3, Phantom 4 and Inspire 1 have come to the market.
-Please read about these latest drones and innovations in our drone reviews section.Google Ads
+In only a few months since writing this article, some new and highly advanced drones such as the DJI Mavic, Phantom 4 Pro and Inspire 2 have come to the market.
+The fast pace of drone technological innovation is tremendous.Google Ads

 How Drones Work